Diocese of Djibouti

 The Roman Catholic Diocese of Djibouti (Gibuten(sis)) is the Latin sole diocese in the country of Djibouti in the Horn of Africa.

-It is exempt, i.e. directly subject to the Holy See and its missionary Roman Congregation for the Evangelization of Peoples.
+It is exempt, i.e. directly subject to the Holy See through the latter's missionary department, the Roman Congregation for the Evangelization of Peoples.

-Its cathedral, Our Lady of the Good Shepherd Cathedral (Marian Cathédrale de Notre-Dame du Bon-Pasteur) is located in the national capital, Djibouti City.
+Its seat, the Our Lady of the Good Shepherd Cathedral (Marian Cathédrale de Notre-Dame du Bon-Pasteur) is located in the national capital, Djibouti City.

 Statistics

 As per 2021, it pastorally served 5,262 Catholics (0.6% of 916,200 total) on 23,200 km^{2} in 5 parishes and a mission with 5 diocesan priests and 26 lay religious (5 brother, 21 sisters).